April 5th, 2017

 · Christopher Willard, Psy.D., Lecturer in Psychiatry, Harvard Medical School

 Unlocking the Power of Mindfulness may be linked with the fall conference Growing Mindful – Essential Practices for Building Resilience for ten PDPs or the spring Family Interventions and Mindful Practices for Youth with ASD conference for ten PDPs.
 Attending all three mindfulness conferences will yield 15 PDPs.
-MPY has applied for CEUs from NASW and MaMHCA for this conference.
+This conference offers CEUs from NASW and MaMHCA.

 About the speakers: